actions-marketplace-validations/Engineering-Change_Action/README.md

 `git push origin main`

-> create your tag
+## Step 7: Create your tag, and push it to main branch

 `git tag v1.0.0`

 `git push origin v1.0.0`

-## Step 7: Go to local repo and verify
+## Step 8: Go to local repo and verify

 >If done correctly when you go to your repo, you should be able to go to action section
 >and see your own new GitHub action now running.

-Created by a CSUF student, for students ⟨™⟩
+Created by a CSUF student, for students @2023 [Jermyiah](https://github.com/jge162)